 Forbes knows, “problems of this scale require technical solutions that can still be capably wielded by individuals for use every day...validating changes, monitoring configurations and remediating any errors or unplanned shifts swiftly.”

-In summary, you need data that’s readable, reliable, and stored securely.
+In summary, you need data that’s readable, reliable, stored securely, and searchable from a single place.
 You need to monitor, update, and track changes to the data.
 If requested, you need to quickly and economically produce any data you have on a subject.

 It's not easy to come up with a data management solution that ticks all these boxes – we know because we've done it.

-Here are a few results we can expect in the coming months and years:
+Here are a few results you can expect from the implementation of a data governance strategy:

-- increased public trust as a result of transparency and security;
+- increased public and consumer trust as a result of transparency and security;

 - a better foundation on which companies can develop the open data landscape.